ibexa/documentation-user/docs/search/search_for_content.md

 ![Suggestion drop-down](img/suggestion.png)

 On the results page, if several languages are available, you can select a language to search in at the top of the left **Filters** menu.
-The results contain Content items that are translated into this language.
+The results contain content items that are translated into this language.
 The result list also shows which languages the content item is translated to.

 By default, the results are sorted by decreasing relevance.